cinnamon-bun/waffletone/README.md

 ## The physical object

-Here's one way to build a waffletone!
+This document describes one way to build a Waffletone using typing-keyboard hardware.

 It acts like a USB MIDI keyboard -- plug it into a host device (computer, ipad) and it sends MIDI events over USB.
 But it's built out of hardware usually used for computer (typing) keyboards.